JeromeDane/front-end-code-challenge/README.md

 The user interface leverages [Backbone.js](http://backbonejs.org/) to manage a modular design pattern.
 Views render data to templates, and automatically update as data is modified.
-Dependencies are managed and loaded using [Require.JS](http://requirejs.org/).
-Much of the interactive input elements are generated using [jQuery UI](https://jqueryui.com) to create a rich experience with less coding time and good cross-browser support.
+Dependencies are managed using [npm](http://npmjs.com) and [browserify](http://browserify.org).
+Many of the interactive input elements are generated using [jQuery UI](https://jqueryui.com) to create a rich experience with less coding time and good cross-browser support.

 Here is the directory structure for this project: